sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 > This also accounts for any other premium software acquired for free.
 Please, be careful.

 = Are you a developer? =
 And do you wish to add your own extension to the extension manager?
-Please contact me on [Slack](https://wordpress.slack.com/messages/@cybr/) about your idea.
+Please contact the plugin author on [Slack](https://wordpress.slack.com/messages/@cybr/) about your ideas.
 A full code review will take place prior to releasing it.
 The code must pass at least all the WordPress.org plugin standards and all code must be licensed under GPLv3.
 Feedback and points for improvement will be always given.
 No monetized nor premium extensions are being accepted, API connections aren't allowed either.